neurologic/Neurophysiology-Lab/week-5/Lab-Manual.md

 You will record extracellularly from nerve 2 while curling the tail to stimulate these receptors.
 This recording will allow you to determine the stimulus-response tuning curve (sensory coding) of the MROs (including their adequate stimulus), and measure the adaptation rate of the MROs.

+You will also use this preparation to better understand how anaesthetics work.
+- MS222 is a common anaesthetic used for aquatic animals <a href = "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7438171/">MS222 protocol</a>
+- Ice is another common anaesthetic.

 ## Software Setup
 The bonsai script for today has one measurement node. <b>Channel 0</b> receives amplified and digitized input from the differential measurement electrodes (referenced to a "ground").
 The parameters of the analog input node can be adjusted to specify the NiUSB sampling rate, voltage range, and buffering rate (for visualization).
 Use a sampling rate of 30kHz.
 Adjust the voltage range as needed to maximize the signal resolution if needed once you start measuring voltage signals from the leg (options include: ±0.2 V, ±1 V, ±5 V, ±10 V).
 Adjust the buffering rate according to your visualization preferences.